Cheddar bacon scalloped potatoes in a rich and creamy sauce, topped with a buttery crumb topping is an easy to make crowd-pleaser for any occasion.

 - 1 teaspoon Italian seasoning

-- 4 strips bacon, cooked til almost crispy and roughly chopped or 1/3 cup bacon bits
+- 4 strips bacon - cooked til almost crispy and roughly chopped, or ⅓ cup bacon bits, see note

 - Combine the 3 cups half and half, garlic, salt, pepper, and Italian seasoning in a large pot and bring to a simmer.
 Add potatoes and stir to combine.
 Cover and cook for 10-15 minutes until potatoes are tender.